Kernix13/beginner-git-commands/README.md

 The basic steps you need in the beginning are:

-- Download and setup (one time ony)
+- Download and setup Git (one time ony)
 - Create an empty repo on GitHub
 - Initialize Git in a project folder
 - Make changes or create a file
-- Add the changes to stagingm then commit the changes
+- Add the changes to staging then commit the changes
-- Push your changes ( or/and project files) to your empty repo
+- Push your changes or project files to your empty repo

 If you created any files on Github, then you will have to use `git clone` and `git pull` before you can do a `git push`.
 So don't create any files on GitHub in the beginning.

 <a id="back-to-top"></a>

-<div>----------------------------</div>
+<p>----------------------------</p>

 ## Table of contents